yadvinderpannu/ID3Algorithm/README.md

 # ID3Algorithm
 ID3 Algorithm for generating decision tree used to predict class of Iris plant.
 The dataset is taken from the UCI Machine Learning Repository.
-It can be found in the link below: https://archive.ics.uci.edu/ml/datasets/iris
+It can be found in this link: https://archive.ics.uci.edu/ml/datasets/iris

 1. The program takes two arguments as an input.